copperwater/xNetHack/doc/xnh-changelog-6.0.md

 - New macro livelog_mon_nam(), which is a wrapper around x_monnam() specifically suppressing hallucination so that livelogs don't print a hallucinatory monster.
+- New monster flag alias golem_destroyed, which is actually mrevived and indicates that the monster was completely wiped out and should drop no items from its body.
+Only should be used on monsters for which mrevived is never set.